 If a candidate has taken courses prior to commencing studies in the chosen Ph.D. programme, Credit Points which have not previously been credited to another degree programme may be credited provided that the examination awarding the marks and concomitant Credit Points has taken place less than five years before the start of the studies under the chosen Ph.D. programme.
 Where Credit Points are to be credited for courses which were not marked on a Pass/Failed basis, they must have been marked at either the A or B grade (or equivalent).

-Each individual study plan must encompass one module on research ethics and one module which is specific to the programme or Track chosen by the candidate (see section 7.1 below for a list of tracks).
+Each individual study plan must encompass one module on research ethics and one module which is specific to the programme or Track chosen by the candidate (see section "Tracks" below).
 These modules must be taken at the Ph.D. level and are offered by Gjøvik University College from time to time.
 Where equivalents of such modules are to be taken from other institutions, this will require separate approval and precise scrutiny of the respective module syllabus.

 The requirements for the Ph.D. in Information Security are the same as for the Track in Information Security within the Ph.D. in Computer Science.
 All Ph.D. candidates (regardless of whether they are enrolled in the Ph.D. in Information Security or Ph.D. in Computer Science programme) must successfully complete the following module or an approved equivalent, namely IMT 6001 (Ethics and Legal Aspects of Scientific Research).